TruStory/truchain/docs/spec/staking/README.md

 An argument currently cannot be edited or deleted.

 An argument's standing can be enhanced with an `UpvoteArgumentMsg` with some stake.
 The stake `Amount` is currently fixed at 10 trustake.

+An argument creator cannot upvote their own argument.

 ```go
 type UpvoteArgumentMsg struct {